 Local councillors will review this feedback and agree final priorities which will be published in a Co-operative Local Investment Plan (CLIP).
 The council will use the CLIP to guide future investment decisions over five years.

-5. Rolling-out CLIPs
+5. CLIPs completed

 Following engagement with local people living and working in the area, the pilot CLIP for Stockwell, Vassall, and Larkhall wards was approved by Cabinet Member decision on 27 March 2017.
 Subject to project approvals and funding availability, priorities guided by ward councillors will be delivered over five years from April 2017 to March 2022.